Catel/Catel.Templates/templates/C#/ProjectTemplates/Catel.WPF.Application/readme.txt

 ================================================================================================
-IMPORTANT NOTES -- READ THIS !!!
+IMPORTANT NOTES !!!
+READ THIS !!!
+READ THIS !!!
+READ THIS !!!
+READ THIS !!!
+READ THIS !!!
 ================================================================================================

 ------------------------------------------------------------------------------------------------
 1. MsBuildSdkExtras
 ------------------------------------------------------------------------------------------------

-This project template uses MsBuildSdkExtras (see https://github.com/onovotny/MSBuildSdkExtras).
-You can define the version of this library by adding a file named `global.json` with the following content:
+This project template uses MsBuildSdkExtras (see https://github.com/onovotny/MSBuildSdkExtras) with a fixed value inside the csproj itself (otherwise the project template system will error).
+You can define a solution-wide version of this library by adding a file named `global.json` in the same directory as the `.sln` with the following content:

 {
     "msbuild-sdks": {
-        "MSBuild.Sdk.Extras": "2.0.24"
+        "MSBuild.Sdk.Extras": "$MsBuildSdkExtrasVersion$"
     }
 }